PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

     area geometry
   );

-Say you want to add areas in polygon format.
-The request using string representation would look like:
+To add areas in polygon format, you can use string representation:

 .. tabs::